Table of Contents Show

 If you plan to visit the Bryce Canyon and Zion National Park at the same time, you can do so by accessing this entrance.
 The difference between the two national parks is about 50 miles, which will take an hour or so.

-Another combined trip that people take is Grand Canyon National Park and Zion National Park is also considered the best way to see Zion National Park by many.
-Though it is a much longer drive-through, which will take around 5 hours for 242 miles.
+Another combined trip that people take is Grand Canyon National Park and Zion National Park is also considered by many.
+However it is a much longer drive-through, which will take around 5 hours for 242 miles.
 It is best recommended to have a two-day stay planned.
 This preferably will give you access to the east side of the national park.

 Entering Zion National Park from the south entrance